-In this post, I will explain the exercise called “Starfish”.
-This exercise can be found in the book: “Getting Value out of Agile Retrospectives”, a book written by me and Ben Linders with the foreword from Esther Derby.
-The book can be downloaded by free in LeanPub.com or InfoQ.com, please download it and spread it within your colleagues.
+In this post, I will explain the exercise known as “Starfish”.
+This exercise can be found in the book Getting Value out of Agile Retrospectives, a book written by me and Ben Linders with a foreword by Esther Derby.
+The book can be downloaded for free at LeanPub.com or InfoQ.com; please download it and share it with your colleagues.

-What can you expect to get out of this technique
+What you can expect to get out of this technique:

-- What went well
+- What went well?

-- What did not go so well
+- What did not go so well?

-- What will be improved
+- What will be improved?

-Instead of the typical three questions the starfish exercise contains a circle with five words:
+Instead of the typical three questions, the starfish exercise contains a circle with five words:

 - Stop – These are the activities that do not bring value to a team or to a customer.
 Activities that bring waste into the process.